-211 Period stated in previous provision [SM, s 213]
+231 Period stated in repealed provision [SM, s 242]

-- (1) This section applies if, in a previous provision, there is a period for doing something, and the period for doing the thing started before the commencement. - (2) If there is a corresponding provision to the previous provision and both the corresponding provision and the previous provision state the same period, the period for the thing continues to have started from when the period started under the previous provision. - (3) If there is a corresponding provision to the previous provision and the corresponding provision and the previous provision state different periods- - (a) the period stated in the previous provision applies; and - (b) the period for the thing continues to have started from when the period started under the previous provision.
+- (1) This section applies if, in a repealed provision, there is a period for doing something, and the period for doing the thing started before the commencement and did not end before the commencement. - (2) If there is a corresponding provision to the repealed provision and both the corresponding provision and the repealed provision state the same period, the period for the thing continues to have started from when the period started under the repealed provision. - (3) If there is a corresponding provision to the repealed provision and the corresponding provision and the repealed provision state different periods- - (a) the period stated in the repealed provision applies; and - (b) the period for the thing continues to have started from when the period started under the repealed provision.

-Period or date stated in document given under previous provision [SM, s 214]
+Period or date stated in document given under repealed provision [SM, s 243]

-- (1) This section applies if- - (a) there was a previous provision that provided for a document to be made under it; and - (b) there is a corresponding provision to the previous provision; and - (c) under the previous provision and before the commencement, a document was given to a person, whether or not the person had received the document before the commencement.
+- (1) This section applies if- - (a) a repealed provision provided for a document to be made under it; and - (b) there is a corresponding provision to the repealed provision; and - (c) under the repealed provision and before the commencement, a document was given to a person, whether or not the person had received the document before the commencement.

-a remedial action notice under previous section 84C that states a date by which a person must comply with the notice
+a remedial action notice under repealed section 129 that states a date by which a person must comply with the notice

-- (2) If the document stated a period for doing something- - (a) the stated period continues to apply for doing the thing; and

-- (b) the period continues to have started from when the period started under the previous provision. - (3) If the document stated a date before when or by when a thing is to be done (however expressed), the thing must be done by the stated date.
+- (2) If the document stated a period for doing something- - (a) the stated period continues to apply for doing the thing; and - (b) the period continues to have started from when the period started under the repealed provision. - (3) If the document stated a date before when or by when a thing is to be done, however expressed, the thing must be done by the stated date.

-213 References to repealed regulation [SM, s 215]
+233 References to repealed regulation [SM, s 244]